-The building Gamma will house laboratory and office space for innovation work and research in the fields of medicine and biotechnology.
+The building Gamma houses laboratory and office space for innovation work and research in the fields of medicine and biotechnology.
 Gamma and its two neighbours, Alfa and Beta, provide some 25,000 square meters of premises space together, of which Karolinska Institutet leases two thirds.

 Research and business in collaboration